vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (2010), 461–75.
 [15]

-*2010e The Hindu Religion and War. in: Dijk, Jacobus van (ed.), Onder Orchidee¨en.
-Nieuwe Oogst uit de Tuin der Geesteswetenschappen te Groningen.
-Barkhuis Publishing, Groningen. pp. 7–17.
+*2010e The Hindu Religion and War. in: Dijk, Jacobus van (ed.), Onder Orchidee¨eṇNieuwe Oogst uit de Tuin der Geesteswetenschappen te GroningeṇBarkhuis Publishing, Groningeṇpp.
+7–17.
 [2nd edition of the 2007 publication].
 [24]

 *2010f The Gospel of Kaun. ḍinya: The Descent of God in Gujarat and the Practice of Imitating Goḍin: Dijkstra, Jitse, Justin Kroesen & Yme Kuiper (eds.),